 Such assets are known as bad debts, i.e., lost assets.
 Every organization, either as a percentage or by any other suitable working, identifies such debtors and charges them as a loss in Profit and Loss A/c.
 As of the date of sale, there exists a 100% probability of realization, i.e., future economic benefits will flow into the entity, and Accounts receivable get recorded as an asset.
 Liability denotes any amount that needs to be disbursed in the future due to past commitments or any event or transaction that will result in cash outflow.
 Since there is no possibility of cash outflow in the case of accounts receivable, it does not fall within the definition of a liability and, therefore, is not recorded as a liability but as an asset that will get converted into cash in the future, thereby generating future economic benefits.

 Following are the examples are given below:

 Marc.
 Inc. purchased goods worth $20,000.
 Marc.
-Inc. further processed goods by adding $10,000in its value.
+Inc. further processed goods by adding $10,000 to their value.
 It sold these goods to Henry Inc. for $50,000 and incurred $1000 as selling expenses.
-You are required to identify and record value of accounts receivable?
+You are required to identify and record the value of accounts receivable.

-We are asked in question to determine and record value of accounts receivable.
-Accounts receivable has got nothing to do with any expense incurred prior to sale and hence all such expenses like purchases cost of $40,000 and further addition cost of $10,000 will be ignored.
-Also, expenses incurred for selling any product are a part of cost.
+We are asked questions to determine and record the value of accounts receivable.
+Accounts receivable have nothing to do with any expense incurred before the sale; hence, all such expenses as purchases cost of $40,000 and further additional costs of $10,000 will be ignored.
+Also, expenses incurred for selling any product are a part of the cost.
 This will not be reduced from the accounts receivable value.

-Therefore, Accounts receivable in this question is $50,000 which represents the sale price of goods.
+Therefore, the Accounts receivable in this question is $50,000, representing the sale price of goods.

-Calculate the net value of Accounts receivable which will be reported in Balance Sheet of Mr. Henry Inc.
+Calculate the net value of Accounts receivable, which will be reported in the Balance Sheet of Mr. Henry Inc.

 - Opening Stock as on 1st Jan,2019 – $2,00,000